SoujanyaPonnapalli/soujanyaponnapalli.github.io/_pages/about.md

   to achieve high throughput and scalability.

 <!-- IIIT Hyderbad -->
-Before studying at Austin, she obtained her Bachelor's degree with Honors in Computer Science and Engineering from the [International Institute of Information Technology, Hyderabad (IIIT-H)](https://iiit.ac.in/), where she collaborated with [Prof. Suresh Purini](https://www.iiit.ac.in/people/faculty/psuresh/).
+She obtained her Bachelor's degree with Honors in Computer Science and Engineering from the [International Institute of Information Technology, Hyderabad (IIIT-H)](https://iiit.ac.in/), where she collaborated with [Prof. Suresh Purini](https://www.iiit.ac.in/people/faculty/psuresh/).
 She was also awarded the best all-rounder gold medal for excelling in academics and for her contributions